 If the family status changes because of divorce or legal separation, or if the child lives with someone other than his/her natural mother and father, proof of custody or guardianship must be provided to the school office.

 It is extremely important that the school be notified if your phone number is changed or is no longer in service.
 We also ask that you provide us with your cell phone number in case we are unable to reach you at home or work.
 Our goal is to be able to quickly communicate with you in case of an emergency involving your child.

 Each building will maintain a location for lost and found items.
 Students who have lost items should check there and may retrieve their items if they give a proper description.
 Unclaimed items will be given to charity periodically during the school year.

 The School participates in the National School Lunch Program and makes lunches available for $2.45 to students in 5th grade and $2.70 for students in 6th, 7th, and 8th grades.
 Students may also bring their own lunch to school to be eaten in the School’s cafeteria.
-No student may leave school premises during the lunch period without specific written request from the parent and written permission from the principal.
-Menus and other information regarding the District’s Foodservice Program are posted on the District’s Website.
+No student may leave school premises during the lunch period without a specific written request from the parent and written permission from the principal.
+Menus and other information regarding the district’s Food Service Program are posted on this website.

 Applications for the School’s Free and Reduced-Priced Meal program are distributed to all students who have not been directly certified to receive free school meals.
-If a student does not receive an application form and believes s/he is eligible, contact the principal.
+If a student does not receive an application form and believes they are eligible, contact the principal.
 An application can also be submitted online at: www.LunchApplication.com.